fabiopolimeni/days_and_knights/NOTES.md

 ## API

 * `Vec3::FORWARD/UP/RIGHT` do not exists?
-Are useful fot not to thik aboung coordinate system.
+Are useful fot not to think aboung coordinate system.
+Maybe should be a Pos2/3?
 * `add_components()` function is very confusing.
 Is it adding the components of an entity to the provided entity?
 Why is it not expecting a list of components instead?
+* No CharacterController specific documentation.
+* Why I don't Collision::subscribe from the `physics` API documentation, where is it?
+Is it in messages, so the server does subscribe to messages to receive collision events?
+* `client_entity_id()`, why it is not really `client_player_id()`?
+* Why messages don't have Default trait implementation?
+* Why Collision and Frame are messages?
+I understand we use messages through packages, but why?

 ## Components